Meet the Team

-Apphia is an avid kopi peng siew dai drinker and a Mass Communication graduate from Ngee Ann Polytechnic.
+Apphia is an avid kopi peng siew dai drinker and a current first-year Nanyang Business School Student.
 She came to know about P!D through the rectangular box in her living room – P!D's feature on a Channel NewsAsia series and landed herself a position in the cozy office space as a social media intern in April 2017 and continues as a Communications Manager today.
 Joining P!D has taught her so much about Participatory Design, the society and herself.
-She discovered the potential and impact of including stakeholders in the decision-making process and hopes to continue contributing to P!D to influence change.
+She discovered the potential and impact of including the community and stakeholders in the decision-making process and hopes to continue to influence change through the efforts in online marketing.

 P!D Fellowship Programme